 Still, the engagement ring and wedding bands are an investment, both an emotional one in your partner and a financial one in the ring itself.
 We should always protect our investments, so in addition to budgeting for the ring itself, be sure to have money to put towards insuring them.

 Jewelry insurance is often available as a rider on homeowner or renter’s insurance.
 Be sure to get your ring appraised so that it is insured for the proper amount (there’s nothing worse than paying into insurance only to discover it doesn’t cover the cost of the ring).

 You will also want to return for reappraisal over the years to have the cost of jewelry, metal, etc. re-evaluated over time as such things fluctuate.
 Some insurance policies require you to update the appraisal every few years.

 Appraisal can also help you pick the best policy for you in the event of theft, damage, or loss.
 (For instance, if you buy a highly affordable wedding band, perhaps you’ll want to skip insuring it and invest in protecting the pricier engagement ring.)

 No matter what, you should weigh the risk and potential cost, and be sure to protect your investment.
 You’re making a promise to protect and honor your spouse — shouldn’t you do the same for the physical, and expensive, representations of your romance?

 With a little planning and a clear understanding of your partner, you can get the perfect set of engagement and wedding rings for your wedding.
-Don’t hesitate to explore online resources to get the best deal and find a diamond and jewelry expert that will help, but not pressure, you with your decision.
+Explore online resources to get the best deal and find a diamond and jewelry expert that will help you with your decision.